Mallorca Narrow Gauge

 After breakfast we take the train across the island to Manacor, the island’s second city and home of the artificial pearl industry.
 Away from the gift shops, the town has lots of narrow streets with large houses and churches which are worth exploring.
-As the rail tickets are issued on an individual basis you can return to Palma at any point and spend the afternoon exploring the capital of what is the largest of the Balearic Islands.
+As the rail tickets are issued on an individual basis you can return to Palma in your own time and spend the afternoon exploring the capital of what is the largest of the Balearic Islands.
 The old town is a must with the Gothic Cathedral and Moorish palace just two of the sights worth seeing.
 West of the city, hilltop Bellver Castle is a medieval fortress with a distinctive circular shape.
 At this time of year the weather should be warm enough to take a stroll along the seafront with its tree lined promenade and marina.

 Day 3 – Soller